alisiarenard/AlfaPM/replit.md

     - **Planned Duration Borders:** 2px borders indicate planned duration range based on `ceil(Size / (Velocity × PlannedInvolvement%))`.
     - **Editable Planned Involvement:** "Фокус(план)" column is inline editable, saving changes to the database and recalculating borders on blur or Enter.
     - **Business Support Handling:** "Поддержка бизнеса" (cardId === 0) displays grey blocks only for sprints with factual SP > 0, without forecasting.
-    - **Initiative Details Modal:** Clicking initiative title opens a modal showing: initiative name, planned size (SP), actual size (SP), planned cost (size × team sp_price), actual cost (actual size × team sp_price), planned value (from Kaiten custom field), and value/cost ratio (planned value ÷ planned cost, rounded to 1 decimal place).
-Costs are formatted in rubles with thousand separators.
+    - **Initiative Details Modal:** Clicking initiative title opens a modal showing: initiative name, planned size (SP), actual size (SP), planned cost (size × team sp_price), actual cost (actual size × team sp_price), planned value (from Kaiten custom field), actual value (from Kaiten custom field), and value/cost ratio (planned value ÷ planned cost, rounded to 1 decimal place).
+Costs and values are formatted in rubles with thousand separators.
     - **Sprint Tasks Modal:** Clicking sprint headers opens a modal displaying initiatives and their tasks for that sprint.
 Accordions are expanded by default for all initiatives.
     - **Clickable Task Links:** Task titles in sprint modal are clickable links that open Kaiten cards in new tabs.
 Task titles use medium font size (text-sm) with ExternalLink icon (lucide-react) positioned to the right.
 URL structure uses spaceId from team settings and adapts based on archived status: non-archived tasks use `/boards/card/{cardId}`, archived tasks use `/archive/card/{cardId}`.
     - **Task SP Display:** Tasks with SP > 0 show "{size} sp" in gray.
 Tasks without SP (size = 0) display red text "нет оценки" with medium font weight for emphasis.